 Fleas are microscopic insects that are famous for their ability to jump huge distances.
 This means they can spread incredibly quickly between animals, and when coupled with their rapid rate of reproduction it is easy to see why flea infestations are very hard to control.
 What’s more, fleas can also take up residence in your carpets, furnishings, bedding and clothes, causing problems for you and your family too.

 Flea bites leave red, itchy and sometimes painful sores, and if they are carrying an infection from a previous host, there is the risk that you or your pet could contract this illness too.
 That’s why it’s so important to ensure that your pet receives regular preventative flea treatment.

-At Eaton & Bunbury Vet Clinic, we recommend Bravecto for dogs, and Revolution for cats – highly efficient and safe methods of flea control.
+At Eaton & Bunbury Vet Clinic, we recommend Bravecto for dogs and cats – highly efficient and safe methods of flea control.

 However, different sizes and species of animal will require different dosages of treatment, so please speak to your vet before administering the medication to your pet.